 There are two components to the Elementary Digital Innovation program, Computer Science and Technology integration.
 The Digital Innovation Program builds computational thinking skills.
 Computational thinking is a problem solving process that includes, but is not limited to: formulating solutions in a way that enables us to use technological tools to help solve problems; logically organizing and analyzing data; representing data through abstractions such as models and simulations; algorithmic thinking (a series of ordered steps).
 Technology integration involves media creation, online research, portfolio collection and presentation tools.
 Technology integration is a key part of the program, giving students the opportunity to use technology as a tool to apply in real-life and meaningful situations, integrating with learning happening in the classrooms.

 These skills are supported and enhanced by a number of dispositions or attitudes that are essential dimensions of computational thinking.
 These dispositions or attitudes include: confidence in dealing with complexity, persistence in working with difficult problems, the ability to deal with open-ended problems, and the ability to communicate and work with others to achieve a common goal or solution.

 Learning about and practicing how to be a responsible digital citizen and knowledge of digital literacy are also essential to the program.

-A goal of learning language at IPA is to develop an internationally-minded respect towards various peoples, traditions, and nations of the world.
+A goal of learning the language at IPA is to develop internationally-minded respect towards various peoples, traditions, and nations of the world.
 Students engage and learn Mandarin through conversational and written practice.
 Also included in instruction are cultural experiences.